August 31, 2021 | By Admin

 Basically, there are two methods that are in use to hack passwords – one is the brute force method and the other is by guessing.

-Brute Force: In the brute force method, a password hacker tries to input every potential password sequence to find out a password.
+Brute Force: In the brute force method, a password hacker tries to input every potentially Try cWatch today! password sequence to find out a password.
 By far, this method is the efficient method for a password hacker to conclude on the password hash function, or mathematical computation, or algorithm, used to encrypt, or code, password data.

 This simple software records the key sequence and strokes of the keyboard into a log file on the computer and then passes it on to the password hacker.
 This is why Net-banking sites provide the user with a choice to use their virtual keyboards.

-The DDoS hacking technique overwhelms a website or server with a lot of traffic whereby choking it finally to come crashing down.
+The DDoS hacking technique overwhelms a website or server with a lot of traffic whereby choking it finally comes crashing down.
 Often, hackers make use of botnets or zombie computers that they have in their network to drown a victim's system with request packets.
-Notably, the DDoS attacks are constantly increasing day by day.
+Notably, DDoS attacks are constantly increasing day by day.

-The most used hacking technique is the Phishing which enables a hacker to replicate the most-accessed sites and tricks the victim by sending that spoofed link.
+The most used hacking technique is Phishing which enables a hacker to replicate the most accessed sites and tricks the victim by sending that spoofed link.
 Mostly the links arrive in the email to the victim.

 Also known as UI Redress – the ClickJacking Attack deceives the victim by hiding the actual UI where the victim needs to click.
-The attack is targeted on users who try downloading an app, stream movies or visit torrent websites.
-Mostly it is used to steal the personal information.
+The attack is targeted at users who try downloading an app, stream movies, or visit torrent websites.
+Mostly it is used to steal personal information.

 Over the years, password hacking which is also known as password cracking has evolved tremendously.
-On the technical front, hacking involves a hacker brute forcing the way into a website admin panel and this requires faster CPUs.
-However, a well-informed Cybersecurity personnel will be able to deter the brute forcing attempt.
-And, the top vulnerable websites that can be forced into with the password hacking software are Aircrack, Crowbar, John the Ripper, L0phtCrack, Medusa, ophcrack, RainbowCrack, SolarWinds, THC Hydra and more.
+On the technical front, hacking involves a hacker brute-forcing the way into a website admin panel and this requires faster CPUs.
+However, well-informed Cybersecurity personnel will be able to deter the brute-forcing attempt.
+And, the top vulnerable websites that can be forced into with the website password hack software are Aircrack, Crowbar, John the Ripper, L0phtCrack, Medusa, ophcrack, RainbowCrack, SolarWinds, THC Hydra, and more.

-The best ways to thwart the password thieves is by relying on a hack-proof password.
+The best way to thwart password thieves is by relying on a hack-proof password.
 Find below the essential tips to construct a strong password.

 Construct a longer password comprising of alphanumeric, special characters (@#$%^&*) and also use uppercase and lowercase letters.
 Longer passwords are stronger passwords.
 Password hackers will not be able to crack it for a while.
 Passwords are not pass-words so don't share.